 Revegetation Approach & Species Selection

-This region originally hosted the Ecological Vegetation Classes (EVC) of Damp Forest and Wet Forest, ecosystems that are dominated by towering eucalypt species which can grow to over 30 metres tall.
 To assist in the restoration of these unique ecosystems, Greenfleet planted 22 different locally native species at Mt Emily in 2024.
 These selected species will make up the canopy, mid-story and under-story to restore the previous vegetation that was cleared for farming.

 Wildlife Habitat Restoration

-Strzelecki Koalas descend from the original Victorian koala population, meaning they haven’t been translocated from other areas in Australia.
-Earlier this year, Greenfleet undertook genome testing on koala scat found in the connecting Wurneet Laang Laang Forest.
-We were thrilled when the results confirmed that Strzelecki Koalas were inhabiting eucalypts the Greenfleet had planted in 2016.
+Earlier this year, Greenfleet undertook genome testing on koala scat found in the connecting Wurneet Laang Laang forest.
+We were thrilled when the results confirmed that Strzelecki koalas were inhabiting eucalypts the Greenfleet had planted in 2016.

-A pair of breeding Wedge-tailed Eagles have been seen in the remnant forest at Mt Emily.
-This picture shows an existing nest in a tall Manna Gum (Eucalyptus viminalis).
+A pair of breeding wedge-tailed eagles have been seen in the remnant forest at Mt Emily.
+This picture shows an existing nest in a tall manna gum (Eucalyptus viminalis).
 These magnificent predators are the largest bird of prey in Australia, and hold great significance for the Traditional Owners, who name them Bunjil in Boonwurrung language.

-Many other bird species have been recorded around Mt Emily, including kestrels, Australian Wood Ducks and endangered Gang-gang Cockatoos.
+Many other bird species have been recorded around Mt Emily, including kestrels, Australian wood ducks, and endangered gang-gang cockatoos.
 You can read more about the area’s native bird populations here.

 Mt Emily is also home to wombats, as they make their burrows in the loose soil near creeks and gullies.
 The dam on the property also hosts a healthy and noisy frog population.